Undergraduate Enrollment in Graduate Classes

 What is the rationale behind this change?

-These changes aim to simplify the registration process and ensure students progress toward their bachelor’s degree in a timely manner.
-This process requires students to consult with their advisors and/or graduate departments to ensure courses apply correctly to their degree, to ensure accurate application of undergraduate federal financial aid to student accounts, and to streamline the registration process by having the Registrar’s Office register students after all approvals are received.
-Additionally, these changes ensure compliance with federal financial aid regulations.
+These changes aim to simplify the registration process and ensure students’ progress toward their bachelor’s degree in a timely manner.
+This process also ensures courses apply appropriately to undergraduate and graduate degrees and ensure accurate application and compliance of undergraduate financial aid to student accounts.

-Can I take more 500-level courses if I’ve already taken two as an undergraduate?
+Can I take more graduate-level courses if I’ve already taken two that apply to my undergraduate degree?

-Yes, but you should consult with your advisor to ensure continued progress toward your undergraduate degree.
-Beyond the first two applied to your undergraduate record, additional graduate-level courses (500-level or higher) will not qualify for undergraduate federal aid or COF and will be applied to your graduate transcript.
+Yes, additional “graduate-only” courses are permitted, but students are expected to prioritize their BS completion.
+Consult with your advisor to ensure continued progress toward your undergraduate degree.
+Beyond the first two applied to your undergraduate record, additional graduate-level courses (500-level or higher) will not qualify for undergraduate federal aid or COF.
+It is recommended to consult with Financial Aid if taking additional graduate-only courses.
+Undergraduates may not take more than 18 total graduate credits before they complete their bachelor’s degree.

 Can a Combined undergraduate student take two double-counted courses and an additional graduate-level course (500-level or higher) for bachelor’s degree credit only?

-No, undergraduate students may only have a maximum of two graduate-level courses (500-level or higher) on their undergraduate record.
+No, undergraduate students may only have a maximum of two graduate-level courses (500-level or higher) apply to their BS degree.

 Can I use scholarships or financial aid for graduate-level courses?

-If the graduate-level course (500-level or higher) applies to your undergraduate degree (undergraduate only or double-counted), you can receive undergraduate aid and scholarships.
-Courses cannot change levels after the add/drop deadline.
+If the graduate-level course (500-level or higher) applies to your undergraduate degree (undergraduate only or double-counted), you can receive undergraduate aid and scholarships for up to six credits (or two courses) if the course has been approved via the Undergraduate Course Permission Form.
+This form is due no later than the first day of the course.
+Courses cannot be approved after the add/drop deadline.

-Can previously taken graduate-level courses (500-level or higher) for undergraduate credit be changed to graduate credit?
+Can previously taken graduate-level courses (500-level or higher) for undergraduate credit be changed to graduate-only credit?

 No.